nightfire2/BiomeEdit/README.md

 Features
 --------
- * In place editing of BiomeConfig files (this means comments and line spaceing are presereved)
+ * In place editing of BiomeConfig files (this means comments and line spaceing are preserved)
  * Opening multiple files or whole folders
  * Saveing all open biomes
  * Saveing a particular Biome